-The secondary mission of the SDM is to engage key targets from 100 to 600 meters with effective, well-aimed fires using the standard weapon system and standard ammunition.
+The secondary mission of the SDM is to engage key targets from 100 to 600-meters with effective, well-aimed fires using the standard weapon system and standard ammunition.
 He may or may not be equipped with an optic.
-Therefore the SDM must possess a thorough understanding and master of the fundamentals of rifle marksmanship as well as ballistics, elevation and windage hold-off, range estimation, MOA, and sight manipulation.
+Therefore, the SDM must possess an above-average level of proficiency in rifle marksmanship as well as a mastery of ballistics, elevation and windage hold-off, range estimation, MOA, and sight manipulation.

 The SDM can also be used to help direct the fire of other squad members into enemy positions.
 Due to the increased skill level required for his position, the SDM must maintain a high level of proficiency through continued training of the required skills.